danielanywhere/ProjectTask/README.md

 debugging, and the enduring spirit of old-school development environments.

 <blockquote>"Who says you couldn’t do OOP in C?
-You just more elbow room for
+You just had more elbow room
-getting it done right."
+for getting it done right."

 *-Daniel Patterson*</blockquote>